How to host a hub

 1. Introduction and refreshments.
 30-60 minutes.

-What will you bring home from today’s seminar that may help you improve your teaching?
-A brief summary and feedback are requested via a digital form; please submit your response here.
+6. What will you bring home from today’s seminar that may help you improve your teaching?
+Give the participants some time to exchange their ideas.
+For you as an organiser, a brief summary and feedback can be submitted via a digital form.